 When supplementing with oils, the most important thing is to watch for is quality.

 For black seed oil, or Nigella Sativa, first and foremost, you want one that is 100 percent virgin, cold-pressed and hexane-free.

 This is vital because you want an oil that is potent but that isn’t loaded with toxins that can work against your health goal.
-Second, you want one that gives you a full 2 grams or 2,000 mg of Nigella sativa daily for the biggest benefits.
-For these two reasons, I prefer Peak Golden Oil™.

 Our oceans are growing more polluted every day.
 And some of the best dietary sources of omega-3 fatty acids, fatty fish, accumulate the most persistent organic pollutants (POPs) including dioxins and PCBs from plastics.